jayasree27-hub/jayasree27-hub/README.md

 - 👋 Hi, I’m @jayasree
-- 👀 I’m interested in ...AI related domains
+- 👀 I’m interested in ...
+Python and AI related domains
-- 🌱 sophomore pursuing computer science with a bachelor of technology @mallareddy engineering college for women
+- 🌱 Sophomore pursuing computer science with a Bachelor of Technology  at Mallareddy Engineering College for Women
 - 📫 How to reach me ...jayasreekoya@gmail.com

 <!---